 Representing all humankind, Everyman begins the play entrenched in worldly vices, such as lust and greed.
-However, when God asks Death to visit Everyman and ask him to prepare a reckoning (an account of his… (read full character analysis)
+However, when God asks Death to visit Everyman and ask him to prepare a reckoning (an account of his… read analysis of Everyman

 Death is God’s messenger.
 He informs Everyman that he must take a pilgrimage to his grave and be called to account for his actions on earth.
-Though Death obviously represents death, it’s important to note… (read full character analysis)
+Though Death obviously represents death, it’s important to note… read analysis of Death

 Good-Deeds is the personification of Everyman’s good deeds.
 She is weak when she is introduced, as Everyman’s sinful behavior has depleted her, but she becomes stronger and stronger as Everyman purges his sins.
-Good-Deeds accompanies… (read full character analysis)
+Good-Deeds accompanies… read analysis of Good-Deeds

 The sister of Good-Deeds, Knowledge guides Everyman on his pilgrimage when Good-Deeds is still too weak to do so.
-She represents knowledge—not knowledge in general, but the specific the knowledge and teachings of the… (read full character analysis)
+She represents knowledge—not knowledge in general, but the specific the knowledge and teachings of the… read analysis of Knowledge

 God appears in the play only once.
 Near the beginning, he criticizes Everyman’s sinfulness and his ungrateful disregard of Christ’s sacrifice for humanity, and then orders Death to summon Everyman to God’s judgment.
 God’s summoning of Everyman drives the plot of the play.